brianmcn/Zelda1RandoTools/doc/extras.md

 ![Broadcast dungeon screenshot](screenshots/broadcast-dungeon.png)

 The broadcast window also has an option to be 2/3 size or 1/3 size (512 or 256 pixels wide, rather than 768 pixels wide).
-Using this exact size ratio can help keep a bit of the pixel art 'crisp' in a smaller area, and may look better than using OBS to downscale your screen capture to some arbitrary-but-similar size.
+Capturing these exact sizes 1:1 in your stream layout can help keep a bit of the pixel art 'crisp' in a smaller area for your stream, and may look better than using OBS to downscale your screen capture of the broadcast window to some arbitrary-but-similar size.

 ## <a id="window-size"></a> Window Size (WPF only)